News and events

 Continuing with the theme of interaction Professor Helen Ward, Director of the Imperial Patient Research Centre, gave a personal account of her own research career and how she became involved in Patient and Public Involvement (PPI)/Public Engagement (PE) when she was researching HIV in the 1980s.
 Professor Ward also gave feedback on the PPI statements from delegates who submitted abstracts for the Symposium – offering tips on best practice and advice on embedding PPI/PE into research projects.
 The best PPI/PE statement was awarded a prize, which went to Dr Oliver Boughton who described how a patient involvement group was set up in his research group to get feedback from patients with different orthopaedic conditions.

 We would like to thank all those who attended and showcased their research and also to our keynote speakers for sharing insights into their research interests and experiences.

-This annual event is aimed at nurses, allied health professions, midwives, pharmacists and healthcare scientists doing research of any sort – including those thinking of undertaking a research postgraduate course or wondering about pursuing a research career.
-Throughout the symposium participants showcase their work through oral presentations and posters to highlight research projects being undertaken across the AHSC, ICHT and associated partners, all exploring ways of improving patient experience and care.
+This year’s North West London Research Symposium showcased an array of inspiring projects from researchers at all stages of their training, aimed at nurses, allied health professions, midwives, pharmacists and healthcare scientists doing research of any sort – including those thinking of undertaking a research postgraduate course or wondering about pursuing a research career.
+Throughout the symposium participants showcased their work through oral presentations and posters to highlight research projects being undertaken across the AHSC, ICHT and associated partners, all exploring ways of improving patient experience and care.